Skip to main content

 Apply for the low-income Real Estate Tax freeze

-The Department of Revenue will stop your Real Estate Tax bill from increasing if you meet income requirements regardless of age.
-You must own and live in the property as a primary residence.
+The Department of Revenue will stop your Real Estate Tax bill from increasing if you meet income requirements.

-Under the Low-Income Real Estate Tax Freeze, the amount of property tax you pay each year will not increase, even if your property assessment or the tax rate changes.
-If your tax liability decreases due to a lower property assessment or a tax rate decrease, we will update your benefit, lower your bill, and freeze it at the new amount.
+Under the Low-Income Real Estate Tax Freeze, the amount of property tax you pay each year will not increase, even if your property assessment or the tax rate increases.
+If you later receive a lower property assessment, or if the tax rate decreases, we will update your benefit, lower your bill, and freeze it at the new amount.

 Jump to: